Romantic Weekend in Rotorua

 Te Puia also stood out because of its tour guide, Carol.
 In the two hours we spent with her touring the geysers, the live kiwi house, and the arts and crafts institute within the Whakarewarewa Geothermal Valley, Carol was greeted as “Aunty” at least ten times by other guides and staff, and by the end of the tour I too wanted to call her “Aunty”.
 Our experience at Te Puia was Te Rā + Te Pō, an exclusive guided tour, plus a banquet of storytelling, entertainment and authentic Māori kai (food) from a Hangi.
-The geysers left me lost for words (as my evident in my snapchat) and the tour also gave me my first introduction to a real live Kiwi!
+The geysers left me lost for words and the tour also gave me my first introduction to a real live Kiwi!
 Rotorua is also particularly well known as a centre for Māori culture, and many visitors attend ‘Kapa Haka’ (Māori performance).
 Te Puia’s was a combination of Poi dance, Haka and Titi torea (stick game) followed by an authentic Hangi meal.
 Hangi food is cooked underground on heated stones, giving it a delicious smokey aroma and taste.
 The buffet dinner was huge and very well received, especially the dessert buffet,